MrBenGriffin/Knot/README.md

 ## application requires:
 Python 3
-typing (pip3 install typing)
 The GUI is not yet available!
+(When the GUI is working, you may need tkinter!)

 # Launching The application:
 ```bash